-Articles must not exceed 8000 words including notes, references, contributor biography, keywords and abstract.
+Articles must not exceed 6,000-8,000 words including notes and references - but not including the author biography, keywords or abstract.

 METADATA

 The following data are required for all submissions.
 Contributors must check that each of the following have been supplied correctly: